Skip to content

 We fund projects to improve:

-• Understanding of veterans’ health needs and clinical priorities
+• Understanding and awareness of veterans’ specific health needs and clinical priorities; mental health needs, addictions and treatment needs

-• Faster ‘triage’ of veteran health and wellbeing issues
+• Collaboration and coordination across the NHS, charities and the Armed Forces throughout the UK for Faster ‘triage’ of veteran health and wellbeing issues

 • Awareness of veteran health and wellbeing support pathways